 In addition, the federal Pregnancy Discrimination Act (PDA) prohibits employers in Utah from discriminating against employees because of pregnancy, which also gives pregnant employees the right to take time off work in some cases.

 For employees who work for larger employers, the federal Family Medical Leave Act (FMLA) gives employees the right to take unpaid leave for pregnancy, childbirth, and parenting.
 Although some states have their own family leave laws, Utah isn't one of them.

 Here's what you need to know about how maternity and parental leave works in Utah.

 There are two types of laws that might protect you if you need pregnancy leave:

-If you request a reasonable accommodation due to your pregnancy, your employer must provide it unless doing so would create undue hardship for the employer (significant cost or burden, considering the employer's size and resources).
+If you request a reasonable accommodation due to your pregnancy, your employer must provide it unless doing so would create an undue hardship for the employer.
+(An undue hardship is defined as a significant cost or burden, considering the employer's size and resources).

-Another law that can help pregnant employees take time off is the federal Pregnancy Discrimination Act.
-While it doesn't require employers to give pregnant employees time off work, it does require employers to treat employees who are unable to work due to pregnancy just as it treats employees who are temporarily disabled for other reasons.
+The federal Pregnancy Discrimination Act might also protect your right to take time off due to pregnancy.
+While it doesn't require employers to give pregnant employees time off work, it does require employers to treat employees who can't work due to pregnancy just as it treats employees who are temporarily disabled for other reasons.

 The FMLA gives eligible employees in Utah the right to take up to 12 weeks off work per year for pregnancy or parenting leave.
 The FMLA applies only to employers with at least 50 employees.

-Talk to your HR representative or manager (and check your employee handbook) to find out what types of leave are available to you.
+Talk to your HR representative or manager (and check your employee handbook) to find out what types of leave are available where you work.